Leonardo AI vs Midjourney: Which is Right for You in 2026?

 Leonardo AI wins for game developers and character consistency

 A game studio building a 2D pixel art game with 50+ character states needs consistency.
 Leonardo's custom model fine-tuning lets artists upload reference sheets, train a model, and generate dozens of on-model variations that actually look like the same character in different poses.
 Midjourney cannot do this reliably - it treats each prompt independently.
-If you're building game assets, concept art packs for a unified world, or need your AI to "remember" a specific visual style across 100+ generations, Leonardo is the only realistic choice here.
+If you're building game assets, concept art packs for a unified world, or need your AI to remember a specific visual style across 100+ generations, Leonardo is the only realistic choice here.

-Leonardo's real-time canvas is also genuinely useful for iterative design.
+Leonardo's real-time canvas is also useful for iterative design.
 You can paint a rough composition, let the AI fill in details, paint over those details, and refine.
 It's closer to how actual designers work.
 Midjourney's workflow is purely text-based, which is faster for some but limiting for spatial composition work.

 Midjourney wins for final-deliverable visual quality